ZaneZJ/ETHGlobal-Prague-PropChain/README.md

 ## 🌍 The Vision

-We’re building the DeFi of Real Estate — a world where property is as programmable and accessible as any ERC-20 token, and where anyone, anywhere, can invest, rent, and build wealth on-chain.
+We're building the DeFi of Real Estate — a world where property is as programmable and accessible as any ERC-20 token, and where anyone, anywhere, can invest, rent, and build wealth on-chain.